Choosing a school

 Looking for regional info?

-You can apply for your children to go to a school in a different zone, but if it is popular and there are not enough places available, children living within the school's local or 'home' zone will get first preference.
-Everyone else will go into a ballot for any remaining places.
+You can apply for your children to go to a school in a different zone, but children living within that school's zone will get first preference.

-Schools that restrict enrolments to children in their local zone are usually strict about it.
+Schools which only enrol children in their local zone are usually strict about it.
 So it pays to think carefully about school zones when you are deciding where you want to live.

 The Ministry of Education website has more information about New Zealand schools, how to to choose a school and how to enrol your children.